Several parts of country to receive rain this week

 Scattered to fairly widespread rain/thundershowers are likely to continue over northeast India during the next 4-5 days with peak activities during May 12-14 when heavy rainfall is also likely at isolated places over Assam, Meghalaya and Nagaland, Manipur, Mizoram and Tripura.

-Eastern India is likely to experience isolated to scattered rain and thundershowers during next 5 days with peak activity during May 11-12.
+Eastern India is likely to experience isolated to scattered rain and thundershowers during next five days with peak activity during May 11-12.